looztra/dockerfiles-1/busybox-imgs/README.md

 Detailled images list and their own documentation
 -------------------------------------------------

-Given each image has its own behaviours, just grab their specifi documentation :
+Given each image has its own behaviours, just grab their specific documentation :
 * [busybox-base](busybox-base/)
 * [busybox-nginx](busybox-nginx/)